--There are many ways to connect with others when you cannot be in the same room and not all involve a computer or internet connection.
+-There are many ways to connect with others when you cannot be in the same room and not involve a computer or internet connection..

 -Quiet time can lead you to learn things about yourself that you might not have known or understand new interests.
 I have developed a mini obsession with finding a full set of Britannica encyclopedias.

--You can drink 23 cups of tea in one day while working from home, each with a small drop of milk and a dash of sugar, accompanied at least once by a large, decadent chocolate cupcake and continue to live happily.
+-You can drink 23 cups of tea in one day while working from home, each with a small drop of milk and a dash of sugar, accompanied at least once by a large chocolate cupcake and continue to live happily.

 -A slow drive to Angel’s Cove on a foggy evening with a custard cone in hand can be as good as a long weekend in New York.

--Nothing in this world feels as good as a long warm embrace with someone you love.
+-Nothing in this world feels as good as a long warm embrace with someone your life.

 This list could be endless, really.
 And I am sure that you could add dozens of your own epiphanies.
 It is no doubt a time of self discovery, heartbreak, anxiety and reflection for many.

-Yet, here we are in the sixth month of sub-letting our world to this coronavirus.
+Yet here we are in the fourth month of subletting our world to this coronavirus.
 And it is not over yet.
 The Persian poet Hafiz wisely said “Fear is the cheapest room in the house.
 I would like to see you living in better conditions.”

 And he is right.
 We cannot be guided solely by fear in the months ahead.
-We will, of course, learn to live side-by-side with COVID-19.
-However, we must listen to reason and science...and love.
+We will , of course, learn to live side-by-side with COVID-19.
+However, we must be guided by reason and science...and love.